matthewjosephtaylor/blog.mjt.dev/content/coding/how-utilize-ai-ml-creative-humans-2022.md

 3. Adjust the Prompts and Constraints
 4. Repeat until the Director is satisfied

-Note that this can be a recursive process, with Intelligence Directors themselves acting as a Creative Intelligence for another Intelligence Director.
+Note that this can be a hierarchical/recursive process, with Intelligence Directors themselves acting as a Creative Intelligence for another Intelligence Director.

 ## Constraint Languages